alexjx/klipper_config/README.md

 2. Edit `~/klipper_config/printer_base.cfg`.
 Update the settings for your needs.
 3. Update other configurations to meet your needs.
 4. Follow guide from [KAMP](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging) to setup `[exclude_object]` for KAMP.
+5. Update `scripts\generate-belt-tension-graph.sh`, `scripts\generate-shaper-graph-x.sh`, `scripts\generate-shaper-graph-y.sh` to meet your paths.
-5. Measure and update input shaper value for each tool
+6. Measure and update input shaper value for each tool

 ## Usage